maxdelayer/tweetinstone/README.md

 ##### Chrome

+TODO

-#### Simplified Auth Token Config (NOT FUNCTIONAL)
+#### ~~Simplified Auth Token Config (NOT FUNCTIONAL)~~

-For simplicity's sake, since cookies are so key to extended functionality, by default, tweetinstone will look for a file named `auth.txt` in the current directory.
-If you save your cookie to this filename, you won't need to use `--cookie` option every time.
+~~For simplicity's sake, since cookies are so key to extended functionality, by default, tweetinstone will look for a file named `auth.txt` in the current directory.
+If you save your cookie to this filename, you won't need to use `--cookie` option every time.~~

 ##### Note: